Our partners and supporters

 Our first thanks must go to the Arts Council England for their funding of the research phase of the project, which has also allowed us to create the legacy of resources that will enable the project work, resources and findings to be widely available as a free web-based resource.

 Huge thanks must go to all the authors and illustrators who have helped to develop and shape the project and who have taught on the course days.
-Every single one of them has given a huge wealth of time, expertise and knowledge, which has enabled the project to become such a success: Ed Vere, Chris Haughton, David Lucas, Viviane Schwarz, Alexis Deacon, Tom McLaughlin and Benji Davies
+Every single one of them has given a huge wealth of time, expertise and knowledge, which has enabled the project to become such a success: Ed Vere, Chris Haughton, David Lucas, Viviane Schwarz, Alexis Deacon, Tom McLaughlin, Benji Davies, Mini Grey, Tim Hopgood and Emily Hughes.

 We must also thank the publishers, whose charitable donations of books have helped teachers put the project into action in their schools and who have granted permissions for images from their texts to be used in the making of the website video resources: Penguin Random House (inc. Red Fox and Hutchinson), Walker Books, Andersen Press, Bloomsbury Publishing and Simon and Schuster.